learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Temporal.md

 - Scalability:
 Temporal is built to scale horizontally and handle high loads, making it suitable for applications of all sizes, from small projects to large, enterprise-grade systems.

+Additionally, Temporal has an active open-source community, which can be beneficial for ongoing development, support, and the availability of additional tools and integrations, making it a unique choice for workflow engines on the market.

 ## How does Temporal work
 Temporal operates by decoupling the application's business logic from the execution environment.
 It does this through the following components and principles: